ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 takes charge of the zone it has not been treated as a serious issue.

-With the rise of DNSSEC it has become necessary for the Registrant in this situation to make regular (often annual) changes to the delegation in order to manage KSK rolls, by updating the delegation's DS record(s).
+With the rise of DNSSEC it has become necessary for the Registrant in this situation to make regular (sometimes annual) changes to the delegation in order to track KSK rolls, by updating the delegation's DS record(s).
 Under the current model this is prone to Registrant error and significant delays.